Nikoolaii/ESGI-Blog/README.md

 > Start a mysql or mariadb database
 >
-> Now just import file : db.sql
+> Now just import file : esgi_blog.sql

 Identifiers for the admin account are: